eloicasamayor/quiz_app_flutter/README.md

 ### The Constructor
 A constructor is a function inside a class, so, a method that is different of other methods because it is executed once when we instantiate an object based on that class.
 We add a constructor by **repeating the name of the class**, the parentesis for arguments and body between curly braces.
-When inside the constructor, we can use the keyword "this" to reffer to the class level
+When inside the constructor, we can use the keyword "this" to refer to the class level.
+<br>We can pass any type of data as an argument, even a pointer to a function

 ```dart
 class Person {
     String name;